PowerDNS/pdns-ansible/README.md

 PowerDNS Authoritative Server
 =============================
 An Ansible role created by the folks behind PowerDNS to install and configure the PowerDNS Authoritative Server.

+Even though PowerDNS supports numerous backends, database servers are not (and will not) be installed by this role.

+This role is considered alpha quality at the moment, but issues and pull requests are accepted.

 Requirements
 ------------